andrewjahn/AndysBrainBook/docs/E-Prime/E-Prime_ShortCourse/EP_04_Lists_Procedures_Attributes.rst

 .. note::

-  Since we don't need the original Objects on the original timeline, we can right click on them and delete them in turn.
+  Since we don't need the original Objects on the original timeline, we can delete them.

 Let's say that we want to use two colors, red and blue; and that we want to create both congruent and incongruent stimuli.
 This leads to four different trial types.
 If we wanted two trials of each possible type, this results in eight trials total.
 To create these, double-click on the StroopList object and click on the button ``Add Multiple Levels`` (represented by two downward-facing arrows).
 Enter a value of "3" and press OK.
 Next, click on the ``Add Multiple Attributes`` button (represented by two rightward-facing arrows) and enter a value of "2" when prompted.
 If you double-click on the column header ``Attribute1``, you can rename the Attribute; let's call it "StroopWord".
 Do the same thing for ``Attribute2``, renaming it "StroopColor".